 - a.
 Invent a new English word by combining common morphemes. - b.
-Get someone else to use the word you invented. - c. [\\] Convince Merriam-Webster to add your word to their dictionary.
+Get someone else to use the word you invented. - c. $[\star\star]$ Convince Merriam-Webster to add your word to their dictionary.

-2.3 Recursive Transition Networks
+Recursive Transition Networks 2.3

 This section describes a more powerful technique for defining languages.
 We focus on languages where the surface forms can easily be written down as linear sequences of characters.
-A character is a symbol selected from a finite set of symbols known as an alphabet.
+A character is a symbol selected from a finite set alphabet of symbols known as an alphabet.
 A typical alphabet comprises the letters, numerals, and punctuation symbols used in English.